Welcome to the Active Wild Online Zoo, a virtual zoo for kids (& adults). Discover amazing animals from all over the world… without leaving your home!

 - Download a free printable Marsupials & Monotremes worksheet here.

-There are only five species of monotreme alive today: four of these are echidnas and the other is the platypus.
+There are only five species of monotreme: four echidnas and the platypus.

 Online Zoo Monotreme Links

-If you look in a mirror, you’ll see a primate!
-Humans are members of a group of primates called the great apes.
-Other types of primate include monkeys, gibbons, and lemurs.
+If you look in a mirror you’ll see a primate!
+Humans are members of the family Hominidae, a primate family also known as the “great apes“.

 Online Zoo Primate Links